 What Private Investigators Need to Know

 Private investigators may find themselves working for either side in a court case.
-Detectives may serve as an expert witness, a subject matter expert, or provide testimony regarding information, facts or details they dug up during their investigative efforts.
-Private eyes should be generally familiar with court proceedings to help clients through challenging times.
+Investigators may serve as expert witnesses or subject matter experts or provide testimony regarding information, facts, or details they dug up during their investigative efforts.
+Private investigators should be generally familiar with the various roles in a court of law.

 Please comment below if you have questions about this list of roles in a court of law.
 If you’d like to learn about other law-related terms, view legal and law definitions in our Investigation Glossary.
 Also, if you need legal forms, view the full list of legal forms at Nolo.com.